The 5 Lands Walk is a stunning 10 km walk on the Central Coast of Australia.

 There’s just something about walking alongside dozens of other people.
 I don’t know what it is, but it’s motivating.

-There’s also something to look forward to: Music, art, whales, food and other fun things.
+There's also something to look forward to like music, art, whales, food and other fun things.

 Here’s what we found at Copacabana Beach: